Lake Skinner is located in rolling hills just east of Temecula, but it feels like it’s worlds apart.

 If fishing from a boat, target the shallower areas around the edges of drop-offs and any sunken coverage you can find.

-You’ll find all the bass fishing techniques and tips you need in this article.
+You’ll find all the bass fishing techniques you need in this how-to guide.

 Rainbow Trout Fishing